-If the optical alarm output is not desired, set DIP switch SW3-1 to the OFF position.
+- Set switch SW3-1 to ON to enable the FIBER (optical) alarm. - 2) If the optical alarm output is not desired, set the DIP switch SW3-1 to OFF.

-NOTE: Setting ALARM switch SW3-1 to the OFF position does not affect the operation of the LEVEL/LOSS LED.
+NOTE: Setting ALARM switch SW3-1 to OFF does not affect the operation of the LEVEL/LOSS.
 A red LED always indicates signal loss.